grap/odoo-addons-intercompany-trade/intercompany_trade_base/README.rst

 * When we set a new intercompany trade, Odoo create a supplier in the customer company and a customer in the supplier company

+* Intercompany trade partner can be accessed only by 'intercompany trade manager' members, except for specific fields, declared in ResPartner._intercompany_tradefields_allowed()

+* Updating a company will update associated partners, in each company that that has trade with the updated company.

 Demo Data
 ---------
 * In demo mode, the module creates two new companies, and two users: